Cisco-Talos/clamav-documentation/src/manual/Installing/Docker.md

 ## The official images on Docker Hub

-ClamAV image tags [on Docker Hub](https://hub.docker.com/r/clamav/clamav) follow this naming convention:
+ClamAV image tags [on Docker Hub](https://hub.docker.com/r/clamav/clamav) follow these naming conventions.

+All images come in two forms:

   - `clamav/clamav:<version>`: A release preloaded with signature databases.